 Some individuals find the type of support they can get in very specific 12-step groups is more beneficial — whereas others gain the help they need from more general support groups.

 In these aftercare support groups, it's often said that participants get what they give, so they are encouraged to interact with other group members and share their experiences with the group.
 Once those recovering are more established in their sobriety, they may choose to mentor those who are newly recovering.

-If you or someone you love has questions concerning the rehabilitation process, call our free helpline 1-888-341-7785 for more information.
-Rehab support advisors are here to answer your questions, provide you with information about rehabilitation programs, and, ultimately, help you find the help you need to achieve long-term recovery.
+If you or someone you love has questions concerning the rehabilitation process, call an admissions consultant or treatment helpline that can provide you with information about rehabilitation programs, and, ultimately, help you find the help you need to achieve long-term recovery.
 Calls are always confidential, private, and secure.

 - National Institute on Drug Abuse.
 (2012).
 Principles of Drug Addiction Treatment: A Research-based Guide (Third Edition).